dannyl1u/YouRate/README.md

 We are proud to have created a robust and user-friendly app that simplifies the video discovery process on YouTube.
 We successfully deployed our MVP to the cloud, so we are now able to receive feedback from the community for future features and implementations.

 ## What we learned
-The power of Natural Language Processing
+✅The power of Natural Language Processing<br>
-Data analysis and visualization techniques/tools
+✅Data analysis and visualization techniques/tools<br>
-We learned which YouTube videos were worth watching by leveraging our own app :D We gathered feedback from content creators that they are interested in using the product to analyze their own content
+✅We learned which YouTube videos were worth watching by leveraging our own app :D<br>
+✅We gathered feedback from content creators that they are interested in using the product to analyze their own content<br>

 ## What's next for YouRate
-More data visualizations (e.g. word cloud, sentiment over time) Chrome/Firefox extension
+🚀 More data visualizations (e.g. word cloud, sentiment over time) <br>
+🚀 Chrome/Firefox extension<br>
-Modernize UI, including embedded videos using the existing YouTube API Gather community feedback
+🚀 Modernize UI, including embedded videos using the existing YouTube API<br>
+🚀 Gather community feedback<br>
-Account integration with search history
+🚀 Account integration with search history<br>